jimrv8/blog/README.md

 ```
 http://localhost:3000
 ```
-7. Register as a new user and start uploading books.
+7. Register as a new user and start uploading blog posts.

 8. Have fun.